Yliader/Prima-Materia/README.md

 # Prima-Materia Player
-Every sprites used to animate the player
+All the sprites used to animate the player